 Task Notes - detailed, accurate and differentiating notes which identify areas of strength and weakness are necessary to distinguish between different qualities of performance and to facilitate accurate allocation of marks once all evidence has been submitted.
-Handover to customer Candidate has arms folded and doesn't make eye contact.
-Candidate gives information about cooker/water heater operation but does not explain what to do in the event of a gas leak within the property.
-Candidate provides detail of maintenance requirements, e.g. cleaning processes, but misses information about service requirements by a gas safe registered engineer.
-Candidate makes reference to manufacturer's instructions at some stages of the task.
+Handover to Candidate has arms folded and doesn't make eye contact. customer Candidate gives information about location of heating system and explains the operating principles of the boiler.
+Candidate provides detail of maintenance requirements e.g. servicing and maintenance requirements but misses information about the system e.g programmer operation and how to set times.
+Candidate refers to manufactures instructions at some stages of the task.

 The candidate demonstrates a good understanding of the handover process and the operating principles of the systems and these were explained to the customer as part of the handover.
-The handover of the system to the customer was mostly clear and accurate, however, some minor details were missed, e.g. service requirements.
+The handover of the system to the customer was mostly clear and accurate, however some minor details were missed, eg maintenance requirements.